-Here we will introduce you to the various GUIs that can be used to inspect your PACS Level 2 cubes.
-There are other ways you can inspect (and later manipulate) the data, but for a first quick-look we recommend you use the GUIs.
-These are called up with a right-click on the cube, be it within the Observation viewer in the Editor panel or in the listing in the Variables panel.
+There are a number of GUIs that can be used to inspect your PACS Level 2 cubes, and one can also use the command line.
+For a first quick-look (and even spectral manipulation) we recommend these GUIs; working on the command line is introduced in later chapters.
+The GUIs are called up with a right-click on the cube, be it within the Observation viewer in the Editor panel or listed in the Variables panel.

 - To see scroll through wavelength slices of your cubes you can use the Standard Cube Viewer. - # The SpectrumExplorer (SE).
 This is a spectral visualisation tool for sets of 1d spectra and the SpectralSimpleCube and the PacsRebinnedCube.
 It allows for an inspection and comparison of spectra from individual spaxels.
 It is a very useful quick-look and quick-compare for the spectra from your cube, and highly recommended as a first look tool.
-The DAG provides a guide to the use of the SpectrumExplorer. - # The CubeAnalysisToolBox (CAT).
+The DAG provides a guide to the use of the SpectrumExplorer; you use it on the individual HPS3Dxxx products. - # The CubeAnalysisToolBox (CAT).
 This allows you to inspect your cube spatially and spectrally at the same time.
 It also has analyses tasks#you can make line flux maps, position-velocity diagrams and maps, extract out spectral or spatial regions, and do some line fitting.
 The DAG includes a guide to this GUI.
 It works on the SpectralSimpleCubes and the PacsRebinnedCube. - # The SFTool and other mathematics tasks.
-The SpectrumFitterTool will allow you to fit and do mathematics on your spectra.
+The SpectrumFitterTool will allow you to fit and do mathematics on your spectra, and can be accessed via the right-click menu item "Tasks".
 To access the SFTool, click-highlight the SpectrumSimpleCube (the numbered entry, e.g. +0, not the "HPS3Dxxx" entry, see Fig. 1.3); go to the Task panel; and double click on Applicable.
 All applicable tasks will be listed, this will include various mathematical tasks and the SFTool.
 The DAG explains the use of these tasks.

-If you want to look at the spectra in any other way, we refer to you Chap.
-3. If you have a version of HIPE for which the GUIs do not work with the PacsRebinnedCubeyou will have to use a command line method.
+If you have a version of HIPE for which the GUIs do not work with the PacsRebinnedCube you will have to use a command line method (more of which is in Chap.
+3).
 You will first need to extract the cube it out of the ObservationContext, the easiest way being to drag the cube from the Data panel of the Observation viewer to drop it in the Variables panel.
 You need to drag the "+0" entry of your cube (see Fig. 1.3), not the "HPS3Dxxx" entry.
 When in the Variables panel you can (right-click) rename it.
 Here we call it "mycube".
 Then you can plot out spectra from the (5x5) spaxels with the command